In this article

 Complete Funding & Construction: The lender will approve financing for the loan and the contractor can begin work.
 Once everything is complete, you can move in and enjoy your new home!

-Here’s an overview of who qualifies for an FHA 203K loan:
+Here’s an overview of what you need to qualify for an FHA 203K loan in Georgia:

 Credit Score: While the FHA is generally more flexible than conventional lenders, you will still need a reasonable credit score.
 The specific credit score requirements can vary among lenders, but typically a minimum credit score of around 640 is required for a 3.5% down payment.
 If your credit score is lower, you may be required to make a higher down payment.